Arek-KesizAbnousi/causal-inference-experimentation-toolkit/README.md

 - **CUPED:** with pre‑period metric corr ≈ 0.4 → variance reduction ≈ **16–20%** → roughly that many **fewer samples** for same power.
 - **DiD:** recovers the injected treatment effect on synthetic panel data (within simulation noise) with sensible confidence intervals.

-## Acknowledgments
-Inspired by common practices in online experimentation and causal analysis (CUPED, fixed‑effects DiD) used by data science teams at major tech companies.